mathiramilo/chbp-backend/README.md

 ﻿# CHBP API

-Footwear e-commerce API Rest developed with Node JS and Express for the final project of the Coderhouse backend development course.
+Footwear e-commerce Rest API developed with Node JS, Express and MongoDB for the final project of the Coderhouse backend development course.

 You can see the frontend [here](https://github.com/mathiramilo/CHBP-Frontend).